Before you get carried away with your DIY rain barrel, take these tips and ideas to avoid rain barrel mistakes!

 Do you consider rain barrels a necessity in your home?
 Share your thoughts in the comments section below!

-Editor’s Note: This post was originally published in May 2013 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 27, 2018, and has been updated for quality and relevancy.